annejan/swarmtv/trunk/rss-torrent/readme.txt

 The first option -s tells rsstorrent to expect an <name>:<url> combination. the first ':' that is found in the sctring is the delimiter, any ':''s after that are included in the url

-The second option the -t selects what filter is to be used in order to convert the rss into database records in the 'newtorrents' table.
+The second option the -t selects what parser is to be used in order to convert the rss into database records in the 'newtorrents' table.

 Fields in database:

 The database within rss-torrent contains 2 tables that are important when filters are created.
-The first table is the newtorrents table, this table contains all torrents that passed the filter from source RSSes.
+The first table is the newtorrents table, this table contains all torrents that passed the parser from source RSSes.
 The use of the table is to look for new programs to download.
 The second table is the downloaded table, all relevant information of the torrent that is being passed to the torrent-program is stored here.
 The